fametrano/fametrano.github.io/_pages/bbt202105-math.md

 Department of Mathematics, University of Milan

-If you have an e-mail _@studenti.unimi.it_ please join the 202103-math channel in the Slack
+If you have an e-mail _@studenti.unimi.it_ please join the 202105-math channel in the Slack
 [BBT workspace](https://join.slack.com/t/bbt-training/signup)
-using your first and last name (no nicknames);
+using your first and last name (no nicknames) and a profile picture.
-a profile picture would be appreciated, but is not mandatory.
 Updates and conversations about the course will be posted in the Slack channel.

 The course is for the students of University of Milan (La Statale) only;